-- Free guidance and in-depth information about all investment funds offered under the FRS Investment Plan is available and is updated regularly.
-This information includes descriptions of the fees, performance, investment strategies, and other factors that may significantly affect the funds' performance. - The status of investment funds under the investment manager monitoring guidelines. - The Excessive Fund Trading Policy, including transfer restrictions.
+- Free guidance and in-depth information about all investment funds offered under the FRS Investment Plan.
+This information is updated regularly and includes descriptions of the fees, performance, investment strategies, and other factors that may significantly affect the funds' performance. - The status of investment funds under the investment manager monitoring guidelines. - The Excessive Fund Trading Policy, including transfer restrictions.